The road to the future

 Federal leaders wanted to change this as they underwent an effort to strengthen communities across the country.
 They started a federal urban renewal program, providing grants for cities that undertook projects to build interstate highways, public housing and removed condemned structures.

 At first, residents of The Bottom welcomed these improvements during the 1950s.
 For many families, it meant having electricity for the first time and easy access to the new national highway system.
-Knoxville also had the chance to build the Civic Coliseum as part of the projects.
+Knoxville also had the chance to build the Civic Coliseum as part of the project.

 During this time, families would be uprooted from their homes and lives.
 They would never have the chance to enjoy the improvements made in their former communities.
 For many people in Knoxville, Urban Renewal came at the cost of their place in Knoxville’s bright future.